-Since establishing the state prison system in the 1850s, good-hearted neighbors have voluntarily stepped inside to help the incarcerated population.
+Since establishing the state prison system in the 1850s, good-hearted female volunteers stepped inside to help the incarcerated population.
 Without recognition or fanfare, they’ve improved the lives of countless people living in the state’s penal institutions.

-In honor of Women’s History Month, Inside CDCR takes a closer look at those who’ve donated their time, money or skills to improve public safety through rehabilitation.
+Inside CDCR takes a closer look at female volunteers who donated their time, money or skills to improve public safety through rehabilitation.

-New York’s first female prison leader comes to San Quentin
+New York’s first female prison leader comes to SQ

-In 1915, San Quentin State Prison welcomed a visit from a New York female prison official.
+In 1915, San Quentin State Prison (SQ) welcomed a visit from a New York female prison official.

 “For the first time in the history of the institution, the men imprisoned in the State penitentiary at San Quentin were permitted (May 9) to hear a lecture by a woman,” reported the Mill Valley Record, May 15, 1915.
 “Dr. Katherine B. Davis, Commissioner of Corrections of New York … lectured both to the men and the women prisoners.”